jnutt367/jnutt367/README.md

 ### Hi there 👋
 I'm Jason!
 I am updating my Github as of June - July 2021.
 This is a new goal and skill of mine.
 To Keep my Github current.
 If you want to know more about me, please ask me...
-🔭 I’m currently working on ...#100daysofcode and Learning the NextJs React framework to add to my skillset as a frontend React dev.
+🔭 I’m currently working on ...
+Learning the NextJs React framework to add to my skillset as a frontend React dev.
 - I sencerely enjoy teaching newbies how to do things.
 Just ask me.
 - 🌱 I’m currently learning ..Next.js.
 - 👯 I’m looking to collaborate on ...
 You tell me.
 I'm open.